aws-amplify/aws-sdk-ios/README.md

     **NOTE:** This URL is _not_ the main URL of the SDK.
 We maintain the Swift Package Manager manifest (`Package.swift`) file for this library in a separate repo so that apps that use the SDK do not have to download the entire source repository in order to consume the binary targets.

-1. You'll see the Amplify iOS repository rules for which version of Amplify you want Swift Package Manager to install.
+1. You'll see the repository rules for which version of the SDK you want Swift Package Manager to install.
 Choose the first rule, **Version**, and select **Up to Next Minor** as it will use the latest compatible version of the dependency that can be detected from the `main` branch, then click **Next**.

     ![Dependency version options](readme-images/spm-setup-03-dependency-version-options.png)